madison-county/addr-letter_automation/README.md

 # addr-letter_automation
-Reads from a `.xlsx` file in order to automate permanent address letters
+Reads from a `.xlsx` file in order to automate permanent address letters in `.docx` format.